 TIP #1: Change Your Cleansing Routine

-During the summer months, gel and foaming cleansers are great for deep cleaning morning and night; however, these may be a bit drying once the temperatures cool down and less oil is being produced.
-A good rule of thumb is to use a non-drying, sulfate-free gel cleanser in the morning and a lightweight, lotion-based cleanser at night.
-The gel will offer a deep pore cleansing, while a cleansing lotion, which is a bit milder, can do a more effective job of dissolving makeup on the face and within the pores.
-Rosemary Mint Cleanser is a great choice for nighttime.
+During the summer months, some gel and foaming cleansers are great for deep cleaning morning and night; however, these may be a bit too much once temperatures cool and less oil is being produced—especially if you’re a skin type #7, #8 or #9 which are prone to dryness and flakiness.
+A good rule of thumb is to use a cleanser that is sulfate-free and barely gives a lather when it’s being used.
+(The smaller the bubbles, the gentler it will be.)
+You can also use a cleansing lotion which is cream-based.
+Vitamin-Infused Cleansing Emulsion is a great choice for nighttime.
 If you prefer a gel cleanser, Moisture Protecting Cleanser is perfectly pH-balanced.
-It’s a unique gel-to-milk formula that is so extremely gentle.
+It’s a unique gel-to-milk formula that is extremely gentle.